Repton School: 20th century

+In 1917, the writers Christopher Isherwood and Edward Upward began their time at Repton.
+They formed a friendship which continued when they both attended Corpus Christi College, Cambridge.
+Around the same time, Arnold Cooke, Bunny Austin and David Cochrane also attended Repton.

+In September 1920, the poet Vernon Watkins was sent to Repton.
+His gentle character initially provoked bullying in his early years; yet, in a 1923 letter sent from Watkins to Eric Falk, he expressed his fondness for Repton as well as a school crush on poet Rupert Brooke: “I can’t think of anyone except Rupert Brooke.”
+Upward reflected that “everyone was homosexual, up to a point, at Repton.”
+While at the school, Watkins was granted the Howe Verse Prize, the Lancelot Sayes Prizes for French & German, and the Schreiber Prize for his writing.
+Upon his departure, Watkins stated: “Leaving Repton was what I had expected it to be; - a ghastly affair which left me in tears.”
+The school has claimed him as "perhaps the best poet Repton has had".

 In 1924, George Gilbert Stocks, a director of music at the school, set the hymn Dear Lord and Father of Mankind to the tune Repton for use in the school's chapel.
 He took the melody from Hubert Parry's 1888 contralto aria "Long since in Egypt's plenteous land" in his oratorio Judith.

-The writer Roald Dahl attended in the 1930s.
-His experiences are related in his semi-autobiographical book Boy, in which he describes his negative experience with physical altercations between students.
-He later stated that he "couldn't get over it" and has "never got over it."
-An account of a beating of boy called Micheal, in Roald Dahl's 1984 autobiographical book Boy, was attributed by Dahl to Fisher.
+The writer Roald Dahl attended in the 1930s.He later stated that he "couldn't get over it" and has "never got over it."
+His semi-autobiographical Boy describes his negative experience with physical altercations between students, and of a pupil by headmaster Fisher.
 But Dahl's biographer, Jeremy Treglown, has pointed out he was mistaken: the beating was in May 1933, a year after Fisher had left Repton, and the headmaster concerned was John Christie, Fisher's successor.
 In his 1984 autobiography, Dahl states that when he was a young fag, he was instructed to warm toilet seats for older boys at the school.
 He was also, along with other boys at the school, used as a product tester for Cadbury chocolate bars.
 Dahl claims that this was the inspiration for his book, Charlie and the Chocolate Factory.